 Lope de Vega Theatre, Neo-baroque theatre in Maria Luisa Avenue, Spain

-Built for the 1929 Ibero-American Exhibition, architect Vicente Traver Tomás designed the theatre as part of the Seville Pavilion complex.
+The theatre was built between 1928 and 1929 for the Ibero-American Exhibition.
+Architect Vicente Traver Tomás designed it as part of the Seville Pavilion complex created for that major event.

 Plaza de España